VostroNet/sql2gql/README.md

 - Dynamic mapping of sequelize models and relationships to graphql for query and mutation.
 - Exposing classMethods as mutation/query options.
-- Permissions Mechanism to restrict access to parts of the schema.
+- Permissions to restrict access to parts of the graphql schema on generation.
+- Generation of [subscriptions](https://github.com/apollographql/graphql-subscriptions) from sequelize hooks

 ## API